Baltimore: Life expectancy

-As of 2015, life expectancy in Baltimore was 74 to 75 years, compared to the U.S. average of 78 to 80.
-Fourteen neighborhoods had lower life expectancies than North Korea.
-The life expectancy in Downtown/Seton Hill was comparable to that of Yemen.
+In 2015, the life expectancy in Baltimore was 74 to 75 years, compared to the U.S. average of 78 to 80.
+Fourteen neighborhoods: Seton Hill in Downtown Baltimore; Clifton Park-Berea, East Baltimore Midway, Greenmount East, and Madison-Eastend in East Baltimore; Coldstream-Homestead-Montebello in Northeast Baltimore; southern Park Heights and Pimlico/Arlington-Hilltop in Northwest Baltimore; Brooklyn/Curtis Bay and Cherry Hill in South Baltimore; Washington Village/ Pigtown in Southwest Baltimore; and Poppleton, Sandtown-Winchester, and Upton-Druid Heights in West Baltimore had lower life expectancies than North Korea.
+The life expectancy in Seton Hill was comparable to that of Yemen.

 Religion

 In 2015, 25% of adults in Baltimore reported affiliation with no religion.
 50% of the adult population of Baltimore are Protestants.
-Catholicism is the second largest religious affiliation, comprising 15% percent of the population, followed by Judaism (3%) and Islam (2%).
+Catholicism is the second-largest religious affiliation, constituting 15% percent of the population, followed by Judaism (3%) and Islam (2%).
 Around 1% identify with other Christian denominations.